 To me it’s important to understand that both automatisation and standardisation can be achieved running services on premises as well.
 But probably at higher costs and time efforts.
 Data can be the second valuable asset in a company after employees and must be protected (see section “On trust”), so money is not important.
 Time and agility are some main reasons why to move workload to cloud.
 But a supplier should not take decisions for the customer, it’s always him to decide.

 At the end, trust between customer and supplier is an important factor to choose a solution.
 Trust is a cultural thing, not everybody act the same.
 This makes live quite interesting, don’t you think?
 Regarding Exadata [email protected] service, customers trust Oracle corporation to run their workloads and deal with their data even hardware stays in customers data center.
 Not every supplier is capable protecting data as many incidents showed in the past, and risks will increase with standardisation (less variants to choose from) and monopolisation (fewer vendors).
 There would be an interesting experiment on [email protected] services: What happens if one caps internet access to the Exadata hardware?
 Will databases continue to run?
-Legally, you may not be allowed to.
+Yes, according to Thomas Teske (see comments below), but not suggested.

 A vendor may know it’s solution best on capabilities and limits, so it’s a logic step to also offer appliances.
 The more complex a solution, the more this can become true.
 Oracle RDBMS is a complex piece of software.
 Appliances and services have to fit in an existing environment.
 My experience is: The bigger the company, the bigger the environment, the more vendors/silos there are, the less standards used.
 Quite an impressive amount of people are dealing to migrate data and services from one platform to another.
 This is by far not every time successful.
 Furthermore, legacy platforms stay longer as expected.
 It’s easy to end up as a zoo keeper.